 - Do not get an interstate moving price based on cubic feet.
 If your movers need/feel like charging you additional money it is easy to load shipments with more/less space.
 Only get an interstate move estimate based on weight.
 Weight is not a variable where cubic feet are.

 - Tell your movers that you were referred to them after you get a quote.
 While working at a van line recently, their data suggested charging an additional 14% to people who have been referred or any corporate relocation accounts because they have found, statistically, that they can still book the move with that kind of a pricing increase.
 Get the quote first so you can negotiate the moving price and any additional costs and don’t let your moving company know you are going to book them.

 - Be flexible.
-Moving companies are usually booked the first five days of any month, the last five days of any month, and a few days around the middle of the month.
+Moving Companies Nearby are usually booked the first five days of any month, the last five days of any month, and a few days around the middle of the month.
 Most leases and closings happen around these dates.
 If you are flexible – say around the 8th-10th or 18-24th of the month, your moving company will usually have lower rates.

 - If you are hiring additional packing services to your move – don’t let them charge you per box.
 I have heard that some movers will place a few items in a box which means you will have more boxes and get charged more.
 Make sure all moving services and charges are detailed and at guaranteed prices.

 - Take only what you need.
 A move is priced per pound – do you really want to take that pile of wood or bricks that has been sitting in your garage?